vaishsRP/EvolutionaryComputing-RobotEvolution/README.md

 # Evolutionary_Computing-
-Implement an evolutionary algorithm that evolves both the morphology and controller of a robot.
-There are several possible approaches.
+Implement an evolutionary algorithm that evolves both the morphology and controller of a robot on ARIEL